MrMichael3/bodet-scorepad-parser/README.md

 ### Bodet Scorepad setup

-make sure to configure your Bode Scorapad accordingly.
+make sure to configure your Bodet Scorapad accordingly.
 The [Guide from Bodet](https://static.bodet-sport.com/images/stories/EN/support/Pdfs/manuals/Scorepad/608264-Network%20output%20and%20protocols-Scorepad.pdf) explains how to achive that.

 Below is an example network setup for this project.